yukanoe/extra-users/README.md

 Notes:
 - `home: null` lets the system choose a default (e.g. `/home/<username>`).
 You can provide an explicit path.
 - If `group` does not exist, the tool will create it (unless disabled via `--no-create-missing-group`).
+- `password`: if provided (plaintext), the tool will set it via `chpasswd`.
+Consider using other mechanisms (e.g., `chage`, SSH keys, or shadow management) for production security.

 ## Usage